top of page

 • If you hire a taxi, pick an SUV taxi to make the ride more comfortable.

-• Waze is the most used direction application in Costa Rica so it normally has the most up-to-date road conditions.
+• Waze is the most widely used navigation application in Costa Rica, so it typically has the most up-to-date road conditions.

 To Santa Teresa from Tamarindo by private vehicle